drshahizan/software-engineering/materials/module4/drshahizan/soft-requirement.md

 In summary, requirements specification is a critical step in the development of an academic course registration system.
 By identifying and documenting user requirements and system requirements, development teams can ensure that the system is developed in a way that meets the needs of its users and technical constraints.

+## Ways of Writing a System Requirements Specification

+When writing a system requirements specification for an academic course registration system, there are several ways to document the requirements.
+Here are some approaches:

+1. **Natural language**: The most common way of writing requirements is to use natural language, such as English.
+This approach is easy to understand for stakeholders who may not have technical expertise, but it can also be prone to ambiguity and inconsistency.

+    > Example: "The system shall allow students to search for courses by course title, course code, and instructor name."

+2. **Structured natural language**: This approach uses a predefined structure to ensure consistency and reduce ambiguity in natural language requirements.
+It typically involves using keywords to specify the type of requirement, such as "shall," "should," or "may."

+    > Example: "The system shall allow students to search for courses by course title, course code, and instructor name, and shall return results within 5 seconds."

+3. **Design description language**: Design description languages (DDLs) are formal languages used to specify design requirements.
+They typically have a syntax and vocabulary that are more precise than natural language, which can make them less prone to ambiguity.

+    > Example: "The system shall include a search function that allows students to search for courses using keywords, such as course title, course code, and instructor name.
+The search function shall return a list of results within 5 seconds."

+4. **Graphical notations**: Graphical notations, such as UML diagrams, can be used to represent requirements visually.
+They are useful for conveying complex requirements in a clear and concise manner.

+    > Example: A use case diagram could be used to represent the various user interactions with the course registration system, including searching for courses, registering for courses, and managing course listings.

+5. **Mathematical specifications**: Mathematical specifications use formal mathematical notation to specify requirements precisely.
+This approach is less common in practice, but it can be useful for systems with very strict requirements, such as safety-critical systems.

+    > Example: "For all courses C and students S, if S is registered for C, then S shall not be registered for any other course that conflicts with C in terms of time and location."

+In summary, there are several ways to write a system requirements specification for an academic course registration system, including natural language, structured natural language, design description languages, graphical notations, and mathematical specifications.
+The approach used will depend on the specific requirements of the system and the preferences of the development team.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/software-engineering/issues) for any improvements, suggestions or errors in the content.